-pH Stands for Potential Hydrogen (Sometimes, also called Percentage of Hydrogen).
-The pH of any solution is the measure of its Hydrogen-Ion and Hydroxide-Ion Concentration.
+The pH Value stands for Potential Hydrogen (Sometimes, also called Percentage of Hydrogen).
+The pH Value of any solution is the measure of its Hydrogen-Ion and Hydroxide-Ion Concentration.
 Water molecule (H2O molecule breaks into a H+ ion and an OH– ion).
 The difference in the concentration of the Hydrogen ion and Hydroxide ions determine how Alkaline (Kshariye) or how Acidic (Amla) a Given Substance or the Given Fluid Is.

 The Acidity/Alkalinity of a Substance may be found by using a pH Paper, which is made by Combination of Various Indicators (Available form a Chemical Shop).
 The pH Indicator (Paper) is made in such a way that it has a Reading from 0 to 14.

-The Lower the pH Reading, the More Acidic and Oxygen Deprived the Fluid is.
+The Lower The pH Value – Reading, the More Acidic and Oxygen Deprived the Fluid is.
 The pH Range from 0 to Less than 7 Indicates that the Substance is Acidic.

 Just for academic reasons, pH of Human Blood is 7.4 (Which is Alkaline).

 The above information is not a Medico-Legal advice.
 The information above is not intended to diagnose-treat-cure… any disease and you may use the above information at any/which way at your own risk and with own responsibility.
 Above is only my interpretation-understanding of the topic & is prone to errors.